-In monochorionic twin pregnancy, in addition to general risks of twin pregnancy are the consequential risks of 'sharing one placenta' (remember the functions of placenta, imagine the placenta as their food supplier or kitchen pantry and now the twins have to share the 'food' between them) :
+In monochorionic twin pregnancy, be it diamniotic or monoamniotic, in addition to general risks of twin pregnancy are the consequential risks of 'sharing one placenta' (remember the functions of placenta, imagine the placenta as their food supplier or kitchen pantry and now the twins have to share the 'food' between them) :

 1. Inter-placental vascular anastomoses : A-A, A-V, V-V : causing miscarriage, amniotic fluid discordance, fetal growth discordance, unequal placental sharing, selective IUGR (they may not get TTTS yet) and eventually TTTS.